-You can't keep physical precious metals in a regular individual retirement account (IRA).
-However, there are specially designed precious metal iras that allow you to invest for retirement using gold, palladium, silver and other valuable metals.
+Are you looking to diversify your retirement portfolio with precious metals?
+You may have heard that you can't keep physical precious metals in a regular individual retirement account (IRA).
+However, there are specially designed precious metal IRAs that allow you to invest for retirement using gold, palladium, silver and other valuable metals.
 Track the prices of the precious metals market and take advantage of favorable price fluctuations to increase your account.
 When you want to sell metals, tell your IRA custodian what metals to sell.